-- 1. The Plaintiff Elmer Stanislaus Morrison (Elmer Morrison) resided resides in St. Vincent's Guest House at 2080 Windsor Street, Halifax, Nova Scotia and was is the spouse of the Plaintiff Joan Marie Morrison (Joan Morrison). - 2.
-The Plaintiff Joan Morrison resides at of 6 Sumac Lane, Halifax, Nova Scotia and was is the spouse of the Plaintiff Elmer Morrison. - Elmer Morrison died on May 6, 2007.
+- The Plaintiff Elmer Stanislaus Morrison (Elmer Morrison) resided in St. Vincent's Guest House at 2080 Windsor Street, Halifax, Nova Scotia and was the spouse of the Plaintiff Joan Marie Morrison (Joan Morrison). - 2.
+The Plaintiff Joan Morrison resides at of 6 Sumac Lane, Halifax, Nova Scotia and was the spouse of the Plaintiff Elmer Morrison. - 3.
+Elmer Morrison died on May 6, 2007.
 Joan Morrison is the sole executor and beneficiary under the last will and testament of Elmer Morrison.
 Probate has not been taken out for Elmer Morrison's estate.

 - 4. The Plaintiff John Kin Hung Lee (John Lee) resides in Willow Hall at the Nova Scotia Hospital in Dartmouth, Nova Scotia, where he has been a patient since March 21, 2005.
 John Lee is the spouse of the Plaintiff Elizabeth Lee. - 5.
 The Plaintiff Elizabeth Lee resides at 30 Navara Cresecent, Dartmouth, Nova Scotia and is the spouse of the Plaintiff John Lee. - 6.
-Elizabeth Lee was appointed Guardian of the estate and person of John Lee by Order of the Supreme Court of Nova Scotia on February 20, 2003. - 3.7.
-The Defendant, the Attorney General of Nova Scotia (Nova Scotia), through its various representatives, including but not limited to the Department of Health (DOH), was at all material times the party which determined whether Elmer Morrison and other seniors requiring public funding proposed class members were eligible for admission to and subsidized care in long term care nursing homesfacilities.
-All agencies and departments of Nova Scotia are referred to herein as Nova Scotia, which, for the purposes of this action, includes all of its contractors, sub-contractors, agents, servants, employees, assigns, appointees and partners. - 8.
-The Defendant, Jamie Muir (Mr. Muir), was the Minister of Health at the material times when the wrongful decisions and actions complained of in this Action were first undertaken by the DOH. - 9.
-The Defendant, Keith Menzies (Mr. Menzies), is the Executive Director of the Continuing Care Branch of DOH and at all material times was the public official within DOH with executive responsibility for long term care programs and services for seniors, including care in nursing homes. - 4.10.
-The term health care costs when used herein, shall without limiting its generality, include salaries, benefits and operational costs of resident care in nursing homes and may be related to: nursing, personal care, social work services and physical,

-- occupational, recreational and other therapies the cost of physicians' services, hospital services, nursing care and personal care. - 5-11.
-The Plaintiffs seek to certify this action as a class proceeding, and plead the Supreme Court of Canada's decision in Western Canadian Shopping Centers Inc. v.
+Elizabeth Lee was appointed Guardian of the estate and person of John Lee by Order of the Supreme Court of Nova Scotia on February 20, 2003. - 7.
+The Defendant, the Attorney General of Nova Scotia (Nova Scotia), through the Department of Health (DOH), was at all material times the party which determined whether seniors requiring public funding were eligible for admission to and subsidized care in nursing homes. - 8.
+The Defendant, Jamie Muir (Mr. Muir), was the Minister of Health at the relevant time, was at the material times in office when the wrongful decisions and actions complained of in this Action were first undertaken by the DOH. - 9.
+The Defendant, Keith Menzies (Mr. Menzies), is the Executive Director of the Continuing Care Branch of DOH and at all material times was the public official within DOH with executive responsibility for long term care programs and services for seniors, including care in nursing homes. - 10.
+The term health care costs when used herein, shall without limiting its generality, include salaries, benefits and operational costs of resident care in nursing homes and may be related to: nursing, personal care, social work services and physical, occupational, recreational and other therapies. - 11.
+The Plaintiffs seek to certify this action as a class proceeding and plead the Class Proceedings Act, S.N.S.
+2007, c.
+28, and plead the Supreme Court of Canada's decision in Western Canadian Shopping Centers Inc. v.
 Dutton, [2001] 2 S.C.R.
 534, and Rule 5.09 of Nova Scotia's Civil Procedure Rules, as providing the basis for such certification.
-The Plaintiffs state that there is an identifiable class that would be fairly and adequately represented by the Plaintiffs; that the Plaintiffs' claims raise common issues; and a class proceeding would be the preferable procedure for the resolution of such common issues. - 6.12.
-The Plaintiffs propose to bring to a common law class proceeding, on behalf of themselves and on behalf of a class of other residents of nursing homes long term care facilities in the Province of Nova Scotia and their family members (Class Members) of residents of long term care facilities in the Province of Nova Scotia who have been required to pay for the health care costs of residents in nursing homeslong term care facilities, for the period between February 1, 2001 and January 1, 2005 (Class Period)the date on which the policy is rescinded.
+The Plaintiffs state that there is an identifiable class that would be fairly and adequately represented by the Plaintiffs; that the Plaintiffs' claims raise common issues; and a class proceeding would be the preferable procedure for the resolution of such common issues.

+12. The Plaintiffs propose to bring to a common law class proceeding, on behalf of themselves and on behalf of a class of other residents of nursing homes in the Province of Nova Scotia and their family members (Class Members) who have been required to pay for the health care costs of residents in nursing homes for the period between February 1, 2001 and January 1, 2005 (Class Period).
 The proposed class will be further defined in the Application for Certification.